openmobilehub/omh-auth/README.md

    - `releaseSingleBuild`, `releaseGms`, and `releaseNonGms`
    - `debugSingleBuild`, `debugGms`, and `debugNonGms`

-   In your `maps-starter-sample` module-level `build.gradle` file add the following code at the end of the file.
+   In your `auth-starter-sample` module-level `build.gradle` file add the following code at the end of the file.

    ```
    omhConfig {